 (3) The by-laws continued in force under subsection (1), expire 12 months after the coming into operation of this section, or on a day fixed by order of the Minister published in the Gazette, whichever is the earlier day.

 (4) Nothing in this section affects the operation of section 36 of the RWWA Act.

 ”.

-8 On the date as at which this compilation was prepared, the Criminal Investigation (Consequential Provisions) Act 2006 s.
-73 which gives effect to Sch.
-1 it.
-16 had not come into operation.
-They read as follows:

-“

-73. Various Acts amended (Sch.
-1)

-Each Act listed in Schedule 1 is amended as set out in that Schedule immediately below the short title of the Act.

-”.

-Schedule 1 item 16 reads as follows:

-“

-Schedule 1 — Various Acts amended

-[s.
-73]

-16. The Western Australian Turf Club Act 1892